Articles

 Science does not support the position.
 Medicine does not support this position.

 Nevertheless, insurance companies have for years successfully argued this position to judges and juries alike, without any evidentiary or scientific report, to a fair degree of success.
 I’ve countered this argument hundreds of times.
-Insurance companies are run by savy and sophisticated individuals.
+Insurance companies are run by savvy and sophisticated individuals.
 When a personal injury attorney takes them to court, insurance companies hire skilled attorneys to seek a ratification of their claims denials and lowball offers in court.
 They would not continue to make arguments that are ineffective.

 I have been evaluating cases for more than 20 years I’ve handled thousands of cases in that time.
 I invite all potential clients to participate in a no-cost analysis and strategy conference.
 Contact me today to arrange a time to meet.
 410 591 2835, or simply complete the form at the bottom of the page.